Kazooki123/starlopost/plugins/analyze/Analyze.md

 For days StarloPost now image posting using [Uploadthing](https://uploadthing.com) and [MongoDB](https://www.mongodb.com/docs/) as the backend.
 But one issue has raised and that's NSFW filtering.

 How can a website _automatically_ filters out this NSFW images sent by users that violates the terms of service and policy of StarloPost?
 Well that's where Image recognition comes in but we'll talk about that later.
-We'll be using C++ w/ PyTorch API Client to achieve such a thing automatically without manual moderation.
+We'll be using Python w/ PyTorch API Client to achieve such a thing automatically without manual moderation.

 Additional **Note**: Media/Images are signed by "mediaUrl" by the MongoDB schema.
-Well then used C++ libraries to detects this and see if its SFW or NSFW.
+Well then used Python libraries to detects this and see if its SFW or NSFW.

 ## Anti-NSFW